6 Tennis Tips to Improve Your Serve

 You want the ball to descent through the racquet window a little slower so that you avoid too much spin created by the friction of the ball and strings.

-If you enjoyed the above serve tennis tips check out Serve / Return of Serve Drills video section from WebTennis24.
+If you have enjoyed the above serve tennis tips check out Serve / Return of Serve Drills video section from WebTennis24 Training.